scrivereleonardo/scrivereleonardo/README.md

 ### Hi i'm Leonardo 👋

 **[ENG]**
-This is my github profile where i store i bit of everything.
+This is my github profile where i store a bit of everything.
 Some old repository that i made when i was at school and some other silly projects made to kill time!

 **[ITA]**
 Questo è il mio profilo github dove tengo un pò di tutto.
 Alcune vecchie repository di quando ero a scuola e altri progettini sciocchi fatti per passare il tempo!